theurbanpenguin/theurbanpenguin.github.io/README.md

 ## Python Certified Entry-Level Programmer

-> Getting you started with The Python Institute's PCEP Certification
+### Getting you started with The Python Institute's PCEP Certification

+> Preparing Your Learning Systems

 - [PCEP-001: Introduction to PCEP](https://youtu.be/FD_jv7BIAv8)
 - [PCEP-002: Installing Python on Windows](https://youtu.be/r936Hduxcto)